zlisien/zlisien/README.md

 Summary
 ---

 I'm a NH based Technical Recruiter focused on Software, Data, and Product (UI/UX) oriented roles.
-I currently work with Edge Staffing and the two main reasons I joined this startup of a team is these are actually areas of interest to me, and there is a strong focus on building good relationships (with both clients and candidates).
+I currently work with Edge Staffing and the two main reasons I joined this startup of a team is these are areas I actually have a passion for, and there is a strong focus on building good relationships!

 If you're in these areas and looking for opportunities, definitely reach out and connect!
 Especially if you're in New England or the East Coast.